-The violence late Tuesday in a college parking lot locked down the campus for more than an hour as police searched the two buildings of Hazard Community and Technical College in Hazard, in southeast Kentucky, to ensure there was no further danger.
+The violence near the school Tuesday afternoon locked down the campus for more than an hour as police searched the two buildings of Hazard Community and Technical College in Hazard.
+The campus was closed Wednesday and will reopen Thursday.

-Allen said Dalton Stidham, 21, was charged with two counts of murder and one count of attempted murder.
+Hazard police Chief Minor Allen said Wednesday that Dalton Stidham, 21, was charged with two counts of murder and one count of attempted murder.

-Allen said Caitlin Cornett, who was a student at the college, and Stidham had a child together and had met to exchange custody of the child.
-Allen said police are still investigating what led up to the shooting.
+Allen said Caitlin Cornett, who was a student at the college, and Stidham had a child together and had met to exchange custody of him.

-College President Stephen Greiner said that at the time of the shooting, there were probably about 30 students on campus.
+College President Stephen Greiner said that at the time of the shooting, about 30 students were probably on campus.
 He said college staff responded quickly to the shooting, securing campus buildings to limit the impact.

 "Our thoughts and sympathy are with the families of the victims of this tragedy," he said.

-The man and woman were already dead when police arrived about 6 p.m., Allen said.
+Caitlin and Jackie Cornett were already deceased when police arrived about 6 p.m., Allen said.

 Conor Duff, the college's evening coordinator, said the outbreak of violence was startling.